fasrc/mdoc/content/guides/running-jobs.md

 </table>

 ## Using MPI
 MPI (Message Passing Interface) is a standard that supports communication between separate processes, allowing parallel programs to simulate a large common memory space.
-Two implementations, OpenMPI and MVAPICH2 are available as modules on Odyssey.
+OpenMPI](https://portal.rc.fas.harvard.edu/apps/modules/openmpi) and [MVAPICH2](https://portal.rc.fas.harvard.edu/apps/modules/mvapich2) are available as modules on Odyssey as well as an [Intel specific library](https://portal.rc.fas.harvard.edu/apps/modules/impi).

-As described in the [Helmod documentation]({filename}/helmod.html), MPI libraries are a special class of module, called "Comp", that is compiler dependent.
+As described in the [Helmod documentation]({filename}/software-on-odyssey.html), MPI libraries are a special class of module, called "Comp", that is compiler dependent.
 To load an MPI library, load the compiler first.

     :::shell-session
     $ module load intel/15.0.0-fasrc01 openmpi/1.10.0-fasrc01

 Once an MPI module is loaded, applications built against that library are made available.
 This dynamic loading mechanism prevents conflicts that can arise between compiler versions and MPI library flavors.

-There are a large number of library releases available for [OpenMPI](https://portal.rc.fas.harvard.edu/apps/modules/openmpi) and [MVAPICH2](https://portal.rc.fas.harvard.edu/apps/modules/mvapich2).
-An [Intel MPI implementation](https://portal.rc.fas.harvard.edu/apps/modules/impi) is also available.

 An example MPI script with comments is shown below: